Jitter Mode Setup (Advanced tab)

 This setting determines the method used to decompose RJ and RN.
 There are three choices: Auto, Spectral, and Tail Fit.
 The recommended setting is Auto, which automatically selects the spectral or tail fit method to ensure the most accurate RJ and RN measurements.
 A significant presence of Bounded Uncorrelated Interference (BUI) or Bounded Uncorrelated Jitter (BUJ) on a signal, may adversely affect the RJ and RN measurements, and the Tail Fit method is designed to correct this.
 However, manually selecting the Tail Fit selection is not recommended.

-The following table shows how the Separation Method affects the measurement algorithm as well as the measurements reported in the Jitter and Amplitude results tables.
+The following table shows how the Separation Method affects the measurement algorithm as well as the measurements reported in the Jitter and Amplitude results panels.
 When Auto is selected, both the Spectral and the Tail Fit methods are performed for each edge type: rising and falling.
 The resulting RJ and RN values are compared between the two methods, with the value reported for an edge type based on the criteria shown in the following table.
 Depending on the data, the value for different edge types can be calculated using different methods.
-Regardless of the methods used in Auto, the measurement table always reports results for both BUJ and BUI parameters.
+Regardless of the methods used in Auto, the measurement panel always reports results for both BUJ and BUI parameters.

 The Spectral separation method uses the aliased spectrum, obtained from the RJ/PJ or RN/PI histograms, to measure RJ / RN.
 This is the Legacy Jitter Mode algorithm and provides the highest accuracy for signals that have small amounts of Bounded Uncorrelated Jitter/Noise (such as cross talk), which can degrade RJ measurements.
 Uncertainties are determined from the variance of the variance of the RJ/PJ histogram.